traa/crossesandzeroes/README.md

 No database, instead of it app uses sample database wrapper, so if you want to switch, just tweak this wrapper.

+Field size can be changed in game, so feel free to experiment with fields more than 3x3 :)

 Installation:
 -------------